JiggyDevs/twikkl-app/README.md

 Before you start make sure that you have at least ~15 minutes ⏱ to set up your dev environment.

-### Tech stack

-The most important techs used in this app are :
+The most important techs used are :

 1. React v18
 2. React Native v0.71